Costs

 Some costs are affected by risks.
 This can be modeled by adding the risks in the Risks column.

-In the risks column, you add the risk either by clicking the button, typing in the grid cell, or by clicking the button in the Risks tab in the Cost Element details section.
-Only the risks containing the typed characters will be shown when you type.
-To delete a mapping to a risk, you click the little X on the risk.
-You can also delete a risk mapping by deselecting it in the risk selection dialog and clicking ok.
+In the risks column, you add the risk either by clicking the button or typing in the grid cell or by clicking the button in Risks tab in the Cost Element details section.
+When you type only the risks containing the typed characters will be shown.
+To delete a mapping to a risk you just click the little X on the risk.
+You can also delete a risk mapping by deselecting it in the risk selection dialog and cling ok.

 The risks available in the cost tab are the ones that have been defined in the Project Risk tab with a cost impact.

-You can see more details about the risk in the cost details window.
-To edit the risk, however, go to the Project Risk Tab.
+In the cost details window, you can see some more detail about the risk.
+To edit the risk however, you have to go to the Project Risk Tab.

 Overriding the risk impact on Cost Element

-In the risks tab in the details section, the risk impact can be overridden by checking the Override checkbox.
-This allows you to change a risk's impact on a particular activity.
-It works the same way when overriding risk impact in the Risk Mapping tab.
-For more information, see the Override section in the Risk Mapping chapter (Overriding Risks at activity level).
+In the risks tab on the details section the risk impact can be overridden by checking the Override checkbox.
+This allows you to change the impact a risk has on a particular activity.
+It works in the same was as when overriding risk impact in the Risk Mapping tab.
+For more info on this see the Override section in the Risk Mapping chapter (Overriding Risks at activity level).

 The order in which the risks impact one Cost Element is the following:

-2. The parallel impact with the most significant effect (out of both the absolute and relative) is added.
+- The parallel impact with the greatest impact (out of both the absolute and relative) is added.

 A mathematical way of expressing this: